ckepper/applescript/README.md

 ## Getting Started
-The scripts must be stored in `~/Library/Application\ Scripts/com.apple.mail` to be picked up by Apple Mail.
-You can either copy the files manually or rely on the pre-configured VS Code tasks to do that:
+The scripts must be stored in `~/Library/Application Scripts/com.apple.mail` to be picked up by Apple Mail.

-* Run `setup_symlinks.sh` to create a symlink to `~/Library/Application\ Scripts/com.apple.mail`.
-This enables the compilation tasks.
-* Run the `Compile ...` tasks to compile a script and store it in the `~/Library/Application\ Scripts/com.apple.mail` directory
+* Run `make install` to compile the scripts and store them in the `~/Library/Application Scripts/com.apple.mail` directory